-Budgeted cost: £ 82,000
+Budgeted cost: £55,000

 Activity Evidence that supports this approach Challenge number(s) addressed Additional full-time teacher to support the children in being taught in single year groups rather than mixed.
-A full time teacher has been employed to ensure all classes can remain single form as some classes are smaller in size and would result in mixed form entry.
-1,2 Additional full time TA to support the single classes rather than mixed year groups.
-A full time teaching assistant to support the delivery of the single form classes.
-1,2 Introduction of new spelling programme, resources and CPD to support gaps in learning as a result of COVID-19 To narrow the gap in spelling attainment as a result of COVID 19, a new programme and staff training/CPD has been purchased to support the delivery of spelling.
-1,3,5 Licences and subscriptions to support on- line learning These enhance class and home learning.
-4 Additional hardware and accessories to support families with remote learning.
-To support the delivery of the curriculum for those children who are remote learning or need additional support.
-3, 4
+A full time teacher has been employed to ensure all classes can remain single form as some classes are smaller and would result in mixed form entry.
+1,2 Additional part time TA 0.5 to support the single classes rather than mixed year groups.
+A part time teaching assistant to support the delivery of the single form classes.
+1,2 Licences and subscriptions to support on- line learning These enhance class and home learning and allow children to access provision at home.
+4 Introduction of new spelling and grammar programme, resources and CPD to support gaps in learning in KS1 and improve writing outcomes.
+To narrow the gap in writing, spelling and grammar attainment in Key Stage 1.
+A new programme to run in line with the new phonics scheme, staff training/CPD and resources to support the delivery and improve writing outcomes.
+1,3,5